 For country-specific organisations or information, please see our Country by Country page.

 Action for Prisoners’ and Offenders’ Families (part of Family Lives) promotes the just treatment of prisoners’ and offenders’ families by the prison system and society across the UK, and runs the Offenders’ Families Helpline in England & Wales and Scotland.

 The FCO Consular network provides assistance to Britons held in prison all over the world.
 They can also assist families.
-This page lets you search for prisoner packs for every country in the world.
+This page lets you search for prisoner packs and lawyer lists for every country in the world.
 They also offer advice and tips for people travelling or living overseas, including travel advice by country.

 The CEP, the Confederation of European Probation, works to promote the social inclusion of offenders through community sanctions and measures such as probation, community service, mediation and conciliation.

 Clinks’ Directory of Offender Services is an online database listing hundreds of voluntary and community organisations working with offenders and their families in the UK.

 The Debt Advice Foundation is a registered national debt advice charity offering free, impartial support and advice to anyone worried about debt.

 Families Outside is a Scottish charity which helps hundreds of families each year.
 Through research, training and partnership work, Families Outside aims to raise awareness of the needs of families affected by imprisonment so that they can get the information and support they need to cope.

 The oldest penal reform charity in the world, the Howard League works for a safe society where fewer people are victims of crime.

 The International Centre for Prison Studies seeks to assist governments and other relevant agencies to develop appropriate policies on prisons and the use of imprisonment.
 It carries out its work on a project or consultancy basis for international agencies, governmental and non-governmental organisations.
 Its World Prison Brief has data about prison populations for most countries in the world.

 An international non-governmental organisation.
 PRI has members in five continents and in over 80 countries.
 PRI develops programmes on a regional basis, assisting both non-governmental organisations and individuals to establish projects for penal reform in their own countries.